-Pozuelo, Altidore score in Toronto’s 2-0 win over Montreal
+Cruz scores in first minute, C Cincinnati beats Fire 2-1

-MONTREAL (AP) — Alejandro Pozuelo and Jozy Altidore scored in Toronto FC’s 2-0 victory over the Montreal Impact on a rainy Saturday night.
+MONTREAL (AP) — Alejandro Pozuelo and Jozy Altidore scored in Toronto FC’s victory over Montreal in the rain.

 Toronto won on the road for the first time since May 4 at Orlando City, and for the first time in Montreal since 2017.